Financial jargon checker

 A short-term loan that covers the shortfall between buying one property and selling another.
 They are commonly used when you find a place you want to buy before managing to sell your current home.
 They are expensive and you should only get one if you can repay it within six months.

 If you sell or give away an asset that has increased in value, you may have to pay Capital Gains Tax (CGT) on the profit.
 This typically applies to shares and other investments.
-The current profit threshold where CGT kicks in for most people is £10,100.

 A capped rate mortgage is a mixture between a variable and fixed rate mortgage.
 You agree to have a limit on the maximum amount of interest you will pay over a particular period of time.
 You will pay the variable rate while it’s less than the cap, and the capped rate if it exceeds the cap.